RavikiranShilpa/Data_Exploratory_tool/README.md

 ## Overview

 The Data Explorer Tool is a Python application designed to assist users in exploring, cleaning, and analyzing datasets.
-It provides interactive functionalities for data cleaning and exploration in one tab, and data analysis and prediction in another tab.
+It provides interactive functionalities for data cleaning and exploration in one tab, and data analysis  in another tab.

 ## Features